chrno1209/episerver-aceeditor/README.md

 [![Platform](https://img.shields.io/badge/Episerver-%2010.0.+-orange.svg?style=flat)](http://world.episerver.com/cms/)

 # EPiServer AceEditor
-This is an integration for EPiServer can use [AceEditor](https://github.com/ajaxorg/ace)
+This is an integration for EPiServer to use [Ace](https://github.com/ajaxorg/ace) editor, a well-known code editor for the web.

 ---------------------------------------------------------
 To use AceEditor in your project, first try to install it via EPiServer Nuget